-I realize that this is a complex task, but I am confident that you will be successful.
+I realize that this is a complex task, but I am confident that, given the nature and diversity of the membership of this group, you will be successful.
 With continued effort, the black-footed ferret will be able to once again fill its niche in the prairie ecosystem.